Lattice : Human Cell Atlas

 “The Seed Networks for the Human Cell Atlas projects bring together experimental scientists, computational biologists, software engineers, and physicians to support the continued development of the Human Cell Atlas (HCA), an international effort to map all cells in the human body as a resource for better understanding health and disease.” - Human Cell Atlas Seed Networks

-The Lattice team collaborates with researchers in each of the 38 Seed Networks to represent sample acquisition, experimental procedures, and data processing steps in structured metadata.
-We wrangle metadata, raw data, and analysis outputs into the Lattice database which provides Seed Network contributors the opportunity for intra- and inter-Seed Network data sharing prior to data release.
-Through tight collaboration with the computational biologists in the Seed Networks, Lattice ensures essential information is captured to facilitate the generation of a reference atlas of the cells in the human body.
+The Lattice team collaborates with researchers to represent sample acquisition, experimental procedures, and data processing steps in structured metadata.
+We wrangle metadata, raw data, and analysis outputs into the Lattice database which provides contributors the opportunity for intra- and inter-Network data sharing prior to data release.

-As stewards for the Seed Network data, the Lattice team actively seeks out opportunities to maximize the value of the data through enhanced find-ability and reuse.
-We collaborate with other single-cell data centers to migrate the standardized data corpus from the Lattice database to their open data resources, allowing for Seed Network data to be easily integrated with community tools and data collections.
+As stewards for the Seed, Pediatric and Ancestry Network data, the Lattice team actively seeks out opportunities to maximize the value of the data through enhanced findability and reuse.
+We collaborate with other single-cell data centers to migrate the standardized data corpus from the Lattice database to their open data resources, allowing for data to be easily integrated with community tools and data collections.

 Lattice is funded by the Chan Zuckerberg Initiative (CZI).

 Lattice logo created by Idan Gabdank, Ph.D.